 - Web links

 - Resources and Links

 - EquipmentDetails - Audio headset with microphone are required to access weekly consultation and help desk facilities.

-This subject will introduce you to varied areas in design and innovation, including: engineering problem solving, basic systems engineering concepts, the engineering design process, identifying requirements, design concepts, creativity, innovation and entrepreneurship, developing solutions, test and evaluation processes, project management principles and basic tools.
-We will also use learning journals and tutorial activities to expand your professional writing and teamwork skills, as these are essential to effective communication for professional engineers working in diverse domestic and international contexts.
-We will use international examples of engineering failures to explore how projects fail and how mistakes can be avoided or minimised.
+This subject provides an opportunity for students to solve practical engineering design problems and to recognise the roles of systems thinking, innovation and creativity in the design process.
+It will introduce students to varied areas in design and innovation, including: engineering problem solving, basic systems engineering concepts, the engineering design process, identifying requirements, design concepts, creativity, innovation and entrepreneurship, developing solutions, test and evaluation processes, project management principles and basic tools.
+It will also use learning journals and tutorial activities to expand professional writing and teamwork skills, as these are essential to effective communication for professional engineers working in diverse domestic and international contexts.
+It will use international examples of engineering failures to explore how projects fail and how mistakes can be avoided or minimised.